-A Bloch band induced from a delta-function Wannier state at any atomic site of the unit cell without gap closing -- resulting in a trivial or \emph{unobstructed} atomic insulator~\cite{Po_2017,Bradlyn17} -- has compact Wannier states by default, which have zero range and are localized on that particular site.
-On the other hand, a topological band cannot -- by definition -- be written in terms of exponentially localized Wannier states, much less compact ones~\cite{Brouder2007Exponential,Soluyanov2011Wannier,Taherinejad14,Budich14,Bradlyn17}.
-This is also true for fragile topological bands that can be trivialized upon mixing with non-topological bands~\cite{AshvinFragile,AdrianFragile,BarryFragile,ZhidaFragileTwist2,Else19,Ahn19,Hwang19,ZhidaFragileAffine}.
+A Bloch band induced from a delta-function Wannier state at any atomic site of the unit cell -- resulting in a trivial or \emph{unobstructed} atomic insulator~\cite{Po_2017,Bradlyn17} -- can always be adiabatically transformed to have compact Wannier states.
+Conversely, a topological band cannot -- by definition -- be written in terms of exponentially-localized Wannier states, much less compact ones~\cite{Brouder2007Exponential,Soluyanov2011Wannier,Taherinejad14,Budich14,Bradlyn17,Schindler20}.
+The same holds for fragile topological bands that can be trivialized upon mixing with non-topological bands~\cite{AshvinFragile,AdrianFragile,BarryFragile,ZhidaFragileTwist2,Else19,Ahn19,Hwang19,ZhidaFragileAffine}.

-There is then one remaining case: \emph{obstructed} atomic insulators (OAIs)~\cite{Benalcazar16,Benalcazar17,Song17,Po_2017,Bradlyn17,benalcazar2018quantization}, which are not topological in that they allow for exponentially localized Wannier states, but the latter are necessarily localized away from the atomic orbitals.
-In this Letter, we explore the conditions for OAIs to have compact Wannier states.
-Surprisingly, we find that not all OAIs have a compact representation: there are topological obstructions to compactness, similar to topological obstructions to exponential localization.
-We call the resulting phases of matter non-compact atomic insulators.
-They differ from the multicellular topological insulators of Ref.~\onlinecite{nelson2020multicellularity}, whose Wannier states cannot be completely localized in a primitive unit cell: by definition, non-compact Wannier states instead cannot be completely localized in \emph{any}, potentially non-primitive, unit cell.
-While the general theory for all of these states in every symmetry class is still outstanding, our paper provides proof of their existence.
+There is so far one known category of insulators allowing for exponentially-localized Wannier states which are necessarily not delta-function-like: delicate topological insulators~\cite{nelson2020multicellularity}, which are characterized by Hopf invariants and returning Thouless pumps.
+Here, we explore a second category of non-delta-function insulators that are \emph{obstructed} atomic insulators (OAIs)~\cite{Alexandradinata14,Benalcazar16,Benalcazar17,Song17,Po_2017,Bradlyn17,benalcazar2018quantization}, whose Wannier states may only be exponentially-localized away from the atomic orbitals.
+Surprisingly, we find that not all OAIs have a compact representation: there are topological obstructions to compactness.
+We call the resulting phases non-compact atomic insulators.
+The condition of non-compactness is stronger than the ``multicellularity" of delicate topological insulators, meaning that the Wannier states cannot be completely localized in a primitive unit cell: non-compact Wannier states cannot be completely localized in any, potentially non-primitive, unit cell.
+(Presently, it is not known if delicate topological insulators ultimately satisfy the stronger condition.)
+While the general theory of non-compact atomic insulators is still outstanding, our paper proves their existence.

 \emph{Compact Wannier states---} We denote the atomic orbitals on a lattice with space group $G$ by $\ket{\bs{R} j \mu}$.
 Here, $\bs{R}$ indicates the unit cell coordinate, while $j$ labels the atomic site $\bs{t}_j \in A$ within the unit cell.
 We assume all atomic sites contained in $A$ to be maximal Wyckoff positions~\cite{Bradlyn17,Cano17-2}.
 The index $\mu$ labels the orbitals at a given site, which respect the site-symmetry group.
 To form Wannier states for an OAI, we construct obstructed orbitals at the positions $\bs{t}_\alpha \in B$: